mtsousa/MNT-2021-1_Lid-Driven_Cavity/README.md

   -v, --validation      Set True for the validation problem.
 (Default: False) --num_obs NUM_OBS     Number of obstacles.
 (Default: 1) -obs OBSTACLE, --obstacle OBSTACLE
-                        Obstacle location (i, j) and size as 'i','j','L' to all obstacles.
+                        Obstacle location (i, j) and size as 'i','j','L' for all obstacles.
 (Default: 40,40,20) -o OUTPUT, --output OUTPUT
                         Set the output name.
-(Default: None) --early_stopping      Set early stop to True to simulate until permanent situation or final time.
-(Default: False) --dont_save           Don't save output plots at the end of simulation.
+(Default: None) --early_stopping      Set True for the early stopping to simulate until the permanent situation or the final time.
+(Default:
+                        False)
+  --dont_save           Don't save output plots at the end of the simulation.
                         (Default: False)
-  --dont_show           Don't show output plots at the end of simulation.
+  --dont_show           Don't show output plots at the end of the simulation.
                         (Default: False)
 ```